Durham County Record Office

 Documents from 1122

-Our earliest document dates from about 1122, but not all are old.
+Our earliest document dates from about 1122, but not all archives are old.
 For example, we hold up-to-date minutes of the county council and recent parish registers.
-Archives are usually paper and parchment, but can also be photographs, films, sound recordings and electronic records.
+Archives come in many formats, usually paper and parchment, but also photographs, films, sound recordings and electronic records.

 People use archives for a wide variety of reasons to: